lucasjinreal/CenterNet_Pro_Max/README.md

 - [ ] We will provide onnx export and TensorRT inference;
 - [ ] More backbones such as Vovnets;
 - [ ] More heads such as 3D and mask;
+- [x] CenterFace model ready;

+## Updates

+- *2020.03.21*: more news to come.
+- *2020.03.19*: First release the codes, meanwhile centerface model architecture has been added in.